harrydon725/batch_processing_project/README.md

 t1 >> t2
 ```

- With this we were able to see records in the logs for this, however this introduced a new potential problem.
+With this we were able to see records in the logs, however this introduced a new potential problem.
 This took a long time to run, there are around 60 million posts in this table alone.
 So my thought with this would be to somehow reduce the amount of data we are taking in.
-Before attempting, the catchup arugment is coming to mind.
-This dag has to run every 15 mins or so, if we only query the posts that have had edits made since the last run (using current date minus 15 mins and comparing to last edit date), meaning we are only querying the necessary posts each run (other than the first which will catchup to the current date).

 I have now made a version of this that should take all the posts, remove any post with nothing in the body and input to the analytical database with only the requested columns.
 This is doing all the records, right after seeing the potential time problem, this is as I am curious about how long this will take, and if it is something we want to 100% avoid.
 You can see the new tasks below.

  ```python
 def clear_empty_body(**context):